cpjobling/EG-247-Resources/introduction/Introduction.md

 Room B206, Engineering East

-Office Hours: Mondays at 12:00 (noon)
+Office Hours: To Be Confirmed

 You can view the notes for this presentation in [HTML](http://cpjobling.github.io/EG-247-Resources/introduction/Introduction.html
 ) and [PDF](http://cpjobling.github.io/EG-247-Resources/introduction/Introduction.pdf).